I’ve decided to maintain a wishlist of things I’d like to work on whenever my interest peaks. Clearly, this is a weakly organized scratchpad.

 Kernels can be applied to almost any kind of data and provide a notion of

-“similarity”.
-The famous Representer Theorem and its generalizations provide a
+quite powerful at that).
+The famous Representer Theorem and its generalizations

-powerful list of results, many of which I don’t fully understand.
-See references
+provide a powerful list of results, many of which I don’t fully understand.
+See

 There’s a comically truthful idea